belbert/VCVTB/The Book of VCVTB.md

 4.0 Workflow
 ---------
-A simplified representation of the necessary steps for a complete VCVTB simulation is given in the README file of the VCVTB/IN folder
+A simplified representation of the necessary steps for a complete VCVTB simulation is given in the README file of the VCVTB/IN folder.

 4.1 Points of Attention
 ---------